wp-plugins/social-locker/readme.txt

 == Frequently Asked Questions ==

-= What differences between the free, premium and trial versions? =
+<strong>What differences between the free, premium and trial versions?</strong>

 The free version allows:
 - To lock any part of the post content behind the Social Locker that will ask people to pay for your content with a tweet, plus one, or a like.